 The Badger Lords, and anyone else unfortunate enough to have the bloodwrath, from Brian Jacques' Redwall series.
 When the bloodwrath takes over, the warrior will throw themselves into battle, seeking to reach and kill their mortal enemy (their eyes glow red, even in darkness, and one point-of-view shows that everything around them kind of disappears into red mist with only their archenemy appearing clearly).
 They are completely heedless of their own safety, and will kill anyone—friend or foe—who tries to get in their way or otherwise stop them.
 They usually end up killing scores of foes, their mortal enemy, and themselves.

-The Lord of the Rings: In the Battle of Pelennor fields, King Theoden of Rohan is described by the narration has having "awoken the inherited berserker-rage of his ancestors".
-Later, when his nephew Éomer finds Theoden's body together with his unconscious sister and believing her to be dead as well, he turns into a full-on Death Seeker.
+The Lord of the Rings: In the Battle of Pelennor fields, King Theoden of Rohan gets the narrative description: "Fey he seemed, or the battle-fury of his fathers ran like new fire in his veins" Later, when his nephew Éomer finds Theoden's body together with his unconscious sister and believing her to be dead as well, he turns into a full-on Death Seeker.

 "Maedhros did deeds of surpassing valour, and the Orcs fled before his face; for since his torment upon Thangorodrim his spirit burned like a white fire within."